nginx/unit-docs/source/howto/modules.rst

       #.
 Edit the :file:`unit-php7.3.spec` file, adding the commands that
          download Unit's sources, :ref:`configure
-         <installation-src-modules>` and build your custom module, then
+         <source-modules>` and build your custom module, then
          put it where Unit will find it:

          .. subs-code-block:: spec